Muosvr/cryptozombie/Solidity_web3js_notes.md

 Because Ethereum is made up of nodes, setting a web3 provider tells our web3.js which node to talk to communicate with the blockchain

 ### Infura
-Allows free API calls to access information in the blockchain, but cannot do write operations
+Allows free API calls to access information in the blockchain, but cannot do write operations.
+More info [here](https://infura.io/)

 ### Metamask
-A secure way to let users manage their accounts as well as read and write into the Ethereum blockchain through a browser extension.
-Metamask will inject their web3 provider
+A secure and recommended way to bridge your webapp with the Ethereum blockchain.
+It can let users manage Ethreum accounts as well as read and write into the Ethereum blockchain through a browser extension.
+Metamask will inject their web3 provider automaticall (unless browser private mode is on, so make sure it's off during testing)

-Set up to detect Metamask present or prompt user to install: window.addEventListener(‘load’, function() {
+Set up to detect and load Metamask if present or prompt user to install: window.addEventListener(‘load’, function() {
   if (typeof web3 !== ‘undefined’) {
     web3js = new Web3(web3.currentProvider);